Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

 The input weight matrix, $W_{in}$, applies a linear transformation to the external input and delivers it to the hardware neurons.
 Recurrent weight matrices, $W_{1(rec)}$, $W_{3(rec)}$, and $W_{5(rec)}$, establish the connection weights between hardware neurons, while feed-forward weight matrices, $W_{2}$ and $W_{4}$, connect different groups of neurons to each other.
 The mapper produces a single equivalent recurrent weight matrix that collects all feed-forward neurons in a single pseudo-recurrent representation.

-Fig.~\ref{fig:snn_closed} shows the the merged input and recurrent weight matrices corresponding to the network in Fig.~\ref{fig:snn_open}.
+Fig.~\ref{fig:snn_closed} shows the merged input and recurrent weight matrices corresponding to the network in Fig.~\ref{fig:snn_open}.

-The input weights and recurrent weights are stored separately, because input neurons on Dynap-SE2 are virtual, and the input side of $W_{in}$ does not correspond to hardware neurons.
-Instead, $W_{in}$ determines how to transmit the external activity to the analog neurons on Dynap-SE2.

-All other weight matrices in Fig.~\ref{fig:snn_open} are merged into one large recurrent weight matrix.
+The input weight matrix $W_{in}$ connects virtual input neurons to hardware neurons on DYNAP-SE2 All other weight matrices in Fig.~\ref{fig:snn_open} are merged into one large recurrent weight matrix.
 The input neurons are assigned tags (virtual IDs) from the set of virtual input tags (``virtual tags''), while the hardware neurons are assigned tags (hardware IDs) from the list of available hardware neurons (``actual tags'').

 Once this is complete, the |mapper()| reduces an SNN down to three connected graph modules: one |DynapseNeurons| object holding the current parameter values of the hardware neurons, one |LinearWeights| object holding the input weights from the external connections to the hardware neurons, and one |LinearWeights| object holding the recurrent weights between the hardware neurons.
-It is worth noting that while mapping implements the functionality to process the SNN layers and obtain a hardware specification, it cannot guarantee that the network is deployable.
-Issues such as design rule violations may still arise during the later stages of quantization and configuration object generation that the |mapper()| is unable to detect.